What’s reducing our carbon impact all about?

 At Swoop, we love to explore the great outdoors – it’s why we do what we do.
-This raises some extremely challenging questions about travelling, including whether it’s even acceptable to fly given the climate crisis.
+This raises some extremely challenging questions about travelling, including whether it’s even acceptable to fly in the context of the climate crisis.

 We’re also offsetting the emissions we and our customers produce by supporting projects that reduce carbon emissions and deliver wider environmental and social benefits.
 We accept there are criticisms of offsetting and have therefore carefully chosen those projects with the highest accreditation.

-- We will get a clear picture of our annual carbon footprint (including our customer’s travel, our business travel and our operations) so we can set a baseline and report on our progress.
+- We will establish a clear picture of our annual carbon footprint (including our customer’s travel, our business travel and our operations) so we can set a baseline and report on our progress.

 - We will begin reducing our emissions where possible.

-- We will offset the emissions of all travel booked for Swoop customers, all travel of Swoop team members and our business operations.
+- We will offset the emissions of all travel booked for Swoop customers, Swoop team members and our business operations.